Orbitale/Rymfony/README.md

 **If you want to contribute to any of these points, feel free to do it!**

+- 🟩 : Done
+- 🟨 : In progress (a PR should be linked)
+- 🟥 : Planned, but not started yet

 To do (order of priority, done first):

 - Commands
-    - [x] Add a `stop` command.
+    - 🟩 Add a `stop` command.
-    - [ ] Create `open:local` command
+    - 🟥 Create `open:local` command
-    - [ ] Create `server:logs` command
+    - 🟥 Create `server:logs` command
-    - [ ] Create `server:list` command
+    - 🟥 Create `server:list` command
-    - [ ] Create `server:status` command
+    - 🟥 Create `server:status` command
 - Miscellaneous
-    - [x] (code architecture) Split commands in a `src/commands/` subdirectory for an easier code organization.
+    - 🟩 (code architecture) Split commands in a `src/commands/` subdirectory for an easier code organization.
-    - [x] (code architecture) Separate the "App" command definition (using the `clap` crate) and put it in each command's own dir (best example is how the `serve` command is defined).
+    - 🟩 (code architecture) Separate the "App" command definition (using the `clap` crate) and put it in each command's own dir (best example is how the `serve` command is defined).
-    - [x] Publish nightly builds of the binary as artifacts by using Github Actions.
+    - 🟩 Publish nightly builds of the binary as artifacts by using Github Actions.
-    - [ ] Publish releases of the binary as artifacts by using Github Actions.
+    - 🟥 Publish releases of the binary as artifacts by using Github Actions.
 For now, only "nightly" builds are released.
 - HTTP server
-    - [x] Make sure we can run a web server using Hyper and Tokio.
+    - 🟩 Make sure we can run a web server using Hyper and Tokio.
-    - [x] Put the web-server execution in a separate `serve.rs` file.
+    - 🟩 Put the web-server execution in a separate `serve.rs` file.
-    - [X] Execute the server in the background.
+    - 🟩 Execute the server in the background.
-    - [x] Make sure the web server's IP and port can be customized through a `--listen ip:port` option.
+    - 🟩 Make sure the web server's IP and port can be customized through a `--listen ip:port` option.
-    - [x] Once a "way to start PHP" is found (either via CGI on Windows, FPM on Linux, or PHP's native server for other cases), make sure we can start a background PHP process.
+    - 🟩 Once a "way to start PHP" is found (either via CGI on Windows, FPM on Linux, or PHP's native server for other cases), make sure we can start a background PHP process.
-    - [x] Transform the standard web server into an HTTP proxy to PHP using a FastCGI client
+    - 🟩 Transform the standard web server into an HTTP proxy to PHP using a FastCGI client
-    - [ ] Make sure the server process is **totally** detached from the terminal in Windows.
+    - 🟥 Make sure the server process is **totally** detached from the terminal in Windows.
 There are some issues about this, and it needs more investigation.
 Check [this blog post section](https://www.orbitale.io/2020/06/25/being-a-php-developer-on-windows-10-cool-snippets.html#3-symfony-binary-the-http-server) for more information.
-    - [ ] When the server is stopped (via Ctrl+C or via a panic), make sure PHP is stopped too.
+    - 🟥 When the server is stopped (via Ctrl+C or via a panic), make sure PHP is stopped too.
-    - [ ] Allow listing running servers globally, without necessarily using a `.pid` file.
+    - 🟥 Allow listing running servers globally, without necessarily using a `.pid` file.
-    - [ ] Allow stopping a server globally, without necessarily using a `.pid` file.
+    - 🟥 Allow stopping a server globally, without necessarily using a `.pid` file.
-    - [ ] (possibly hard work) Find a way to force the entire request-response workflow to be streamed instead of buffered (will make better performances and memory usage)
+    - 🟥 (possibly hard work) Find a way to force the entire request-response workflow to be streamed instead of buffered (will make better performances and memory usage)
 - PHP
-    - [x] Create a tool to discover the `php` binary if none of the two above are detected.
+    - 🟩 Create a tool to discover the `php` binary if none of the two above are detected.
-    - [x] Create a tool to discover the `php-fpm` binary if on Linux.
+    - 🟩 Create a tool to discover the `php-fpm` binary if on Linux.
-    - [x] Create a tool to discover the `php-cgi` binary (I'm developing on Windows and it is therefore easier).
+    - 🟩 Create a tool to discover the `php-cgi` binary (I'm developing on Windows and it is therefore easier).
-    - [ ] Properly search for PHP binaries in the current machine
+    - 🟥 Properly search for PHP binaries in the current machine
-        - [x] When searching for PHP binaries, be able to flag their type (native, cgi, fpm) and their version.
+        - 🟩 When searching for PHP binaries, be able to flag their type (native, cgi, fpm) and their version.
-        - [x] Implement a way to retrieve the current PHP version based on the "System" PHP script
+        - 🟩 Implement a way to retrieve the current PHP version based on the "System" PHP script
-        - [ ] Search for PHP binaries elsewhere than in `PATH`, such as with Homebrew or phpenv.
+        - 🟥 Search for PHP binaries elsewhere than in `PATH`, such as with Homebrew or phpenv.
 This will need many checks about the "standard locations" where PHP can be found.
-            - [x] Search in `/usr/bin` for most Ubuntu defaults
+            - 🟩 Search in `/usr/bin` for most Ubuntu defaults
-            - [x] Search in `/usr/local/Cellar` for most Homebrew defaults on Mac
+            - 🟩 Search in `/usr/local/Cellar` for most Homebrew defaults on Mac
             - 💡 Please [suggest](https://github.com/Pierstoval/rymfony/issues/new) more places where PHP could be present!
-        - [ ] Flag the current path-based `php` script to check its version and mark it as "System" (just like in Symfony CLI)
+        - 🟥 Flag the current path-based `php` script to check its version and mark it as "System" (just like in Symfony CLI)
-        - [ ] Store a list of all PHP binaries in `~/.rymfony/php_versions.json`
+        - 🟥 Store a list of all PHP binaries in `~/.rymfony/php_versions.json`
-        - [ ] Deserialize the `php-versions.json` config file if it exists when using `binaries::all()` or `binaries::current()` to make the command faster
+        - 🟥 Deserialize the `php-versions.json` config file if it exists when using `binaries::all()` or `binaries::current()` to make the command faster
-        - [ ] Add an option to the `php:list` command such as `--refresh` that will make another lookup and save the `~/.rymfony/php-versions.json` file again 😄
+        - 🟥 Add an option to the `php:list` command such as `--refresh` that will make another lookup and save the `~/.rymfony/php-versions.json` file again 😄
-        - [ ] Implement a way to retrieve the current PHP version based on a local `.php-version` file
+        - 🟥 Implement a way to retrieve the current PHP version based on a local `.php-version` file
-    - [ ] Allow passing environment variables to PHP via an `-e|--env` option.
+    - 🟥 Allow passing environment variables to PHP via an `-e|--env` option.
-    - [ ] Allow passing a custom option to specify which method the user wants to use to start PHP (like `--use-fpm` or `--use-native`, something like that).
+    - 🟥 Allow passing a custom option to specify which method the user wants to use to start PHP (like `--use-fpm` or `--use-native`, something like that).
-    - [ ] (utopia) Support setups that have multiple PHP versions installed (such as on Ubuntu/Debian with deb-sury's repo, or with Homebrew on OSX), and allow customizing the version.
+    - 🟥 (utopia) Support setups that have multiple PHP versions installed (such as on Ubuntu/Debian with deb-sury's repo, or with Homebrew on OSX), and allow customizing the version.
     - PHP Server
-        - [ ] Don't rewrite the `fpm-conf.ini` configuration file each time a server is launched.
+        - 🟥 Don't rewrite the `fpm-conf.ini` configuration file each time a server is launched.
-        - [ ] Find a way to differenciate servers configurations, in case multiple servers are started
+        - 🟥 Find a way to differenciate servers configurations, in case multiple servers are started
 - Going way further
-    - [ ] (utopia) Detect whether the project uses Docker Compose
+    - 🟥 (utopia) Detect whether the project uses Docker Compose
-    - [ ] (utopia) Be able to dynamically create environment variables for some common use-cases (database, redis, rabbitmq, mailcatcher).
+    - 🟥 (utopia) Be able to dynamically create environment variables for some common use-cases (database, redis, rabbitmq, mailcatcher).
 - Done (latest first):